"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Discussion

 Type 1 of realism and \textit{information content} are two forecast attributes that are closely related.
 A formal link between them can be demonstrated with the help of post-processing.
 If we first calibrate a forecast and then assess its performance with scoring rules, we are effectively measuring its \textit{resolution} or information content.
 This approach is recommended for a fairer comparison of forecasts with different reliability properties, leading to a comparison of their potential performance \citep{gneiting2025}.
 In this context, post-processing becomes a key component of the verification process. \\

 Assessing the information content of a forecast is a step towards assessing its value \citep[Type 3 of \textit{goodness} in ][]{murphy1993}.
 The usefulness of a forecast in a decision-making process can be measured using cost-loss models, for example \citep{richardson2000}.
 Another aspect of the forecast value revolves around the idea of complementarity.
-Given a forecast $A$ at hand, a forecast $B$ with new information has more value than a forecast $C$ of higher quality but with the same information content as $A$.
-In other words, enhanced realism does not necessarily mean greater value in this context.
+When forecasts from different origins are available, what matters is if their information content is complementary rather than if their performance are similar as measured with a given metric.
+A forecast with less realism can be of greater value in this context.